ZhekaiLi/ZhekaiLi.github.io/Obsidian/Skyworks/Weekly_Review/Weekly_Review_06_22_2023.md

 - `route_toolsList[0]`        = the list(tool) that could be used for the first step
 - `route_samplingRates[0]` = the samplingRate of the first step

+POC: proof of conecpt

+**What fps means?**
+two level sampling
+- lot-level sampling
+- wafer-level sampling 10 wafers
+the number of points to measure defines the UPH

 1. Chambers & Batching:
 	1. now the lowest level we could find in FPS database about the UPH is the recipe-to-tool level.
 How could we know any infomation about chambers?